MarcCoquand/functional-typescript-with-class/styleguide.md

 }
 ```

+Motivation:

-Motivation: Hiding the constructor and instead exposing static construction
+1. Hiding the constructor and instead exposing static construction
 methods allows us to validate and then return null instead of an object if it
 does not conform to the correct format.

-Also, having small classes makes it impossible to mix up arguments.
+2. Having small classes with hidden constructors makes it impossible to mix up arguments.
 ```typescript
 const createUser = (name: string, email: string, password: string)
 ```